mwarning/meshnet-lab/README.md

 # Create a 10x10 lattice and write it to a file called graph.json
 ./topology.py lattice4 10 10 > graph.json

-# Setup the network structure
+# Create Network
 ./network.py change none graph.json

-# Start batman-adv in every node/namespace
-./tests.py batman-adv start

-# Test convergence and traffic
+# Run Tests
 ./tests.py batman-adv test

-# Stop batman-adv
-./tests.py batman-adv stop

-# Remove namespaces
+# Remove Network
 ./network.py change graph.json none
 ```

-As an alternative, you can remove all namespace using `./network.py clear`.
+As an alternative, you can remove all namespaces using `./network.py clear`.

 ## Internal Working

-Every node is represented by its own network namespace and a bridge that resides in namespace `switch`.
+Every node is represented by its own network namespace (`ns-*`) and a namespace called `switch` that contains all the cabling.
 The node namespace and bridge in `switch` are connected by a veth peer pair `uplink` and `dl-<node>`.
-Veth interface pairs connect the bridges in the `switch` namespace.

 All interfaces in the bridges (except the `dl-<node>`) are set to `isolated`.
 This makes data flow only to and from the non-isolated `dl-<node>` interface, but not between them.